vsmithers1087/VSVerticalSlider/README.md

 ```

 ## Setup
-1. Create `VSVerticalSlider` with height, color, and optional x, y offsets
+1. Create `VSVerticalSlider` with height, color, and optional `x, y` offsets
-2. Set `VSVerticalSlider` delegate to self
+2. Set the slider's delegate to self
 3. Add to your UIView
 ```swift
     override func viewDidLoad() {